What is TA? | Causes | Why a concern? | Symptoms | Diagnosis | Treatment | Postoperative care | Home care | Long-term outlook

 - Blalock-Taussig shunt - The first operation creates a pathway for blood to reach the lungs.
 A connection is made between the first artery that branches off the aorta (called the right subclavian artery) and the right pulmonary artery.
 Some of the blood traveling through the aorta towards the body will "shunt" through this connection and flow into the pulmonary artery to receive oxygen.
 However, the child will still have some degree of cyanosis since oxygen-poor (blue) blood from the right atrium and oxygen-rich (red) blood from the left side of the heart mix and flow through the aorta to the body.

-- Glenn shunt - A second operation, often performed at about 4 to 12 months of age, replaces the Blalock-Taussig shunt with another connection to the pulmonary artery.
+- Glenn shunt - A second operation, the Glen procedure, often performed at about 4 to 12 months of age, replaces the Blalock-Taussig shunt with another connection to the pulmonary artery.
 In this operation, the Blalock-Taussig shunt is removed, and the superior vena cava (the large vein that brings oxygen-poor blood from the head and arms back to the heart) is connected to the right pulmonary artery.
 Blood from the head and arms passively flows into the pulmonary artery and proceeds to the lungs to receive oxygen.
 However, oxygen-poor (blue) blood returning to the heart from the lower body through the inferior vena cava will still mix with oxygen-rich (red) blood in the left heart and travel to the body, so the child will remain mildly cyanotic.
 This operation helps create some of the connections necessary for the final operation, the Fontan procedure.

-- Fontan procedure - This operation is often performed at about 18 to 36 months of age, and allows all the oxygen-poor (blue) blood returning to the heart to flow into the pulmonary artery, greatly improving the oxygenation of the blood.
+- Fontan procedure - The Fontan procedure is often performed at about 18 to 36 months of age, and allows all the oxygen-poor (blue) blood returning to the heart to flow into the pulmonary artery, greatly improving the oxygenation of the blood.
 The Glenn shunt, connecting the superior vena cava to the right atrium, is left in place.
 A second connection is made directing blood from the inferior vena cava to the right pulmonary artery.
 This connection can be created in slightly different variations, depending on the method your child's surgeon prefers, and what is best for your child.

 Postoperative care for your child